 Things To Keep In Mind When Creating SKUs

-- Do not use letters which can be confused as numbers.
+- Do not use letters that can be confused with numbers.
 Such as O, L, I

 - Avoid using and UPC or manufacturer’s number.
-This e confusion and increase the length of the SKU.
+This creates confusion and increases the length of the SKU.

 - Limit the SKU up to 12 characters